FabianCoyDuarte/AI_Engineer_Test_Development/README.md

 1-Locate the script named create_user.py within the lib directory of the repository.

+2-Modify the path of files config.yaml locate in main directory and dummy_users_database.json located in folder called data in the script security.py located in folder called security.

-2-Run the script by executing it with your preferred Python interpreter.
+3-Run the script by executing it with your preferred Python interpreter and

-3-Follow the instructions provided by the script.
+4-Follow the instructions provided by the script.
 You will be prompted to enter a username and password.

-4-Remember the username and password you've entered, as they will be required when interacting with the deployed API.
+5-Remember the username and password you've entered, as they will be required when interacting with the deployed API.

 # Start API locally